One of the best parts of owning a bearded dragon is how fun it is to handle them.

 Once your lizard has become used to seeing your hands in the tank more often, they will slowly allow you to begin picking them up on occasion.

-Here is our complete list of aggressive behaviors in bearded dragons.
+Further Reading: Complete list of aggressive behaviors in bearded dragons

 How To Pick Up Your Bearded Dragon